-These expressions are not the conditional distributions $\p(\ft{x} | \ft{y}, y_{0} )$, which describe a process where both systems coevolve and influence each other.
-We've chosen to use a different symbol ($q$) for these trajectory probabilities, and use a semicolon to set off fixed parameters, to make this distinction abundantly clear.
-This decomposition of the joint probability corresponds to a causal intervention~\cite{Pearl2009}, which allows us to disentangle the direct and indirect effects of the intersystem coupling.
+These expressions are not the same as the conditional distributions $\p(\ft{x} | \ft{y}, y_{0} )$, which describe the original process where both systems coevolve and influence each other.
+We've chosen to use a different symbol ($q$) for these trajectory probabilities to make this distinction abundantly clear.
+The decomposition of the joint probability in Eq.~\eqref{causalpartition} is refereed to as a causal intervention~\cite{Pearl2009}.
+This decomposition is central to disentangling the direct and indirect effects of intersystem coupling.

 \para{Detailed fluctuation theorem} For the complete system the total path-wise entropy production consists of the change in the entropy of the environment (due to the flow of heat from the baths) and a boundary term $\Delta s(x, y)$~\cite{Crooks1998, Jarzynski2000, Seifert2005b},